Skip to main content

 How are you able to offer investigations without Rubin data?

 All of the investigations have been designed and tested using authentic data from other telescopes and surveys.
-Once our own data become available, we will substitute and greatly expand the data, so that students can work with unique data sets.
+Once our own data become available, we will substitute and greatly expand the data.

 Can I just download a big data set/ or raw image and analyze it in my own way?